Muhajir

 Healthcare Barriers

-Barriers include economic constraints, cultural stigma around mental health, and limited access to specialized care in some areas.
+Barriers include economic constraints, language differences in non-Urdu speaking regions, and limited access to specialized care.

 Education And Learning Styles